abrarbader/Power-BI/README.md

 # Sales & Customer Trends Analysis Using Power BI

+# Introduction
+The purpose of this report is to present the results of an investigation into sales and customer trends using three Power BI dashboards.
+The analysis focused on identifying trends in sales performance, understanding customer behavior and sales trends, and examining the geographic distribution of sales data.

 # Objectives
 - Identify the most successful sales channels
 - Understand the patterns in customer behavior and sales